lay295/TwitchDownloader/README.md

 <https://www.youtube.com/watch?v=0W3MhfhnYjk>
 (older version, same concept)

-## Linux?
+## Linux and macOS

-Check twitch-downloader-gui on [github](https://github.com/mohad12211/twitch-downloader-gui) or on the [AUR](https://aur.archlinux.org/packages/twitch-downloader-gui) for a Linux GUI wrapper for the CLI.
+Use the [Avalonia GUI](#cross-platform-avalonia) or the CLI.
+A third-party Linux GUI wrapper for the CLI is also available: [twitch-downloader-gui](https://github.com/mohad12211/twitch-downloader-gui) / [AUR](https://aur.archlinux.org/packages/twitch-downloader-gui).

-## MacOS?

-No GUI is available for MacOS yet :(

 # CLI